Slow Relaxation and Landscape-Driven Dynamics in Viscous Ripening Foams: Damped SGM Model

 where $\mathbf{\lambda}$ is a matrix containing all eigenvalues of $\mathbf{H}$.
 Enforcing the criteria of stability on the equation above we have,

 where $\lambda_{max}$ is the largest eigenvalue for $\mathbf{H}$.
 Since all eigenvalues would be real for this physical system, we now have,

 For most configurations, explored in our system simulation the $\lambda_{max}$ varies around $\sim 1-10$.
-This gives us that $dt \leqslant \xi/5$ is the condition for stability.
+This gives us that $dt \leqslant \xi/5$ as the condition for stability.
 Here, we choose $dt = \xi/ 10$, as the step size for all simulations reported in this study.
 Since we have \Cref{eq:mass-flux}, which also controls overall dynamics, this choice of time-step was validated for convergence.
 We have verified that our explicit Euler scheme was converged by checking other smaller values of $dt$.
 Other schemes like the RK-2 also produced similar results.
+While the above derivation only holds true for low $\xi$, we operationally verified that a similar criteria works for $\xi \sim 0.001-0.01$.
 Further, for $\xi > 0.01$, we stuck with the use of $dt = 0.001$, as the system moves further away from mechanically stable states and the above approximation in \Cref{eq:damped-eq-epsilon} fails to strictly hold.